I'm in charge of the thermostat here in the kitchen, and we're turning it up.

 It kills everything except the appetite.

-You want to do exercise that'll help you lose weight.
+It'll help you lose weight.

 You've got to do weight training because that's the only thing that'll up your metabolism.

-Meaning I instinctively know what I'm talking about, even when I am not the expert in the subject.
+Meaning, I instinctively know what I'm talking about, even when I am not the expert in the subject.

 And I'll have details as the program unfolds today.